PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-08 14:56:57
+Last updated: 2024-04-08 14:57:29
-Random Quote: Float like a butterfly, sting like a bee, my name is Steven with a V. - Arthur Harrow
+Random Quote: Life is a long journey where maps were drawn by a fool. - Juan Nepomuceno Guerra